antonio06/Order-management-application/README.md

 The purpose of this example is to teach react flow.

-Option 1 => Example without react context
+Solution 1 => Example without react context

-Option 2 => Example with react context
+Solution 2 => Example with react context